 More easy Christmas snacks and desserts

-5 from 9 votes
+5 from 27 reviews

-These coconut snowmen are cute, easy and fun to prepare and are perfect for Christmas!
+These coconut snowmen truffles are cute, easy and fun to prepare and are perfect for Christmas!
 They consist of 2-ingredient coconut truffles and store-bought decorations.

 Ingredients